JaRes78/sample_website/README.md

-This is a sample website created by following the splendid guidance in the Learn Enough series.
-This website is from <em>Learn Enough HTML to Be Dangerous</em> tutorial.
+This is a sample website created by following the splendid guidance in the <a href="https://www.learnenough.com">Learn Enough</a> series.
+This website is from <em>Learn Enough HTML to Be Dangerous&#8482;</em> tutorial.